-James Skelton has practiced law for more than 42 years, specializing in international and domestic oil and gas transactions.
-He focused primarily on upstream international petroleum transactions, such as joint venture projects, business development in emerging markets, and acquisitions and divestitures, all of which has taken him to over 35 countries in Europe, the Former Soviet Union, the Middle East, Africa, Southeast Asia, and South America.
-The first five years of his career were spent in private practice, after which he worked for Conoco Inc. for nearly 28 years before retiring in 2008.
+James Skelton has practiced law for more than 45 years, specializing in international energy transactions, which has taken him to 35 countries in Europe, the Former Soviet Union, the Middle East, Africa, Southeast Asia, and the Americas.
+The first five years of his practice were spent in private practice, after which he worked for Conoco for nearly 28 years before retiring in 2008.
 Thereafter, he returned to private practice with an international law firm from 2008 to 2013, and subsequently as a solo practitioner and an international legal consultant.
 He also served as an Adjunct Professor of Law at the University of Houston Law Center from 2008 to 2016, teaching the course in Energy Law: Doing Business in Emerging Markets.

 James holds a Bachelor of Science degree in Economics from Arizona State University, a Doctor of Jurisprudence degree from South Texas College of Law Houston and a Master of Laws degree in International Legal Studies from New York University.
 He has published 25 legal articles for legal periodicals and books, and has made 18 presentations at international conferences in Houston, Dallas, London and Moscow.
 He is the author of the memoir Volunteering in Ethiopia: A Peace Corps Odyssey; a coauthor of the textbook Doing Business in Emerging Markets: A Transactional Course; and the lead editor and a coauthor of the anthology Eradicating Smallpox in Ethiopia: Peace Corps Volunteers' Accounts of Their Adventures, Challenges and Achievements.